IIIF/api/source/presentation/4.0/index.md

 ### Specific Resource

 URIs with fragments are insufficient for complex referencing, like circular regions or arbitrary text spans, and do not support other useful features such as describing styling or transformation.
-The Web Annotation Data Model introduces a class called [`SpecificResource`][prezi-40-model-SpecificResource] that represents the resource in a specific context or role, which IIIF uses to describe these more complex requirements.
+The Web Annotation Data Model introduces a class called [Specific Resource][prezi-40-model-SpecificResource] that represents the resource in a specific context or role, which IIIF uses to describe these more complex requirements.

-Several different classes of Selector are used in IIIF, including an alternative implementation of the fragment pattern called [`FragmentSelector`][prezi-40-model-FragmentSelector].
-The fragment is given in the `value` property of the [`FragmentSelector`][prezi-40-model-FragmentSelector], and the resource it should be applied to is given in [`source`][prezi-40-model-source].
+Several different classes of Selector are used in IIIF, including an alternative implementation of the fragment pattern called [Fragment Selector`][prezi-40-model-FragmentSelector].
+The fragment is given in the `value` property of the [Fragment Selector`][prezi-40-model-FragmentSelector], and the resource it should be applied to is given in [`source`][prezi-40-model-source].

 The required properties of Specific Resources are [`id`][prezi-40-model-id], [`type`][prezi-40-model-type], and [`source`][prezi-40-model-source].
 Other commonly used properties include [`selector`][prezi-40-model-selector], [`transform`][prezi-40-model-transform], and [`scope`][prezi-40-model-scope].
 See the [Specific Resource Documentation](model/#SpecificResource) for more detail.